 For additional information about taking an adapter offline or removing it from the system configuration, see the AIX System Management Guide: Operating System and Devices.

-This publication is available at the following Web address: http://www-1.ibm.com/servers/aix/library/.
-Select Technical Publications.
+Documentation for the AIX operating system is available from the IBM @server pSeries Information Center at http://publib16.boulder.ibm.com/pseries/en\US/infocenter/base.
+Select AIX documentation.
+The AIX Documentation CD contains the base set of publications for the operating system, including system-management and end-user documentation.

 This publication is also contained on the AIX Documentation CD.
 The documentation is made accessible by loading the documentation CD onto the hard disk or by mounting the CD in the CD-ROM drive.